shadow/shadow/docs/design_2x.md

 ## Shadow version 1 (original)

-This is the original v1 design, using plugin namespaces instead of processes:
+This is the original v1 design, using plugins loaded into the Shadow process rather than independent processes:

 Shadow: Running Tor in a Box for Accurate and Efficient Experimentation
 by Rob Jansen and Nicholas Hopper